 Selected topics in photography of an advanced nature, which may include independent student research.

-Note: Repeatable for credit four times.
+Note: Advanced Study in Photography is repeatable for credit four times.

 Admission to the Concentration

 It is important that students interested in applying to the Photography Concentration talk to the faculty advisors of the area.
 The office hours are posted on the faculty web page.